petrovg/flickrpicker/README.md

 * Add the FlickrPicker project to your project
 * Create a callback URL so that your app can be notified after user grants permissions
+* Add Security.framework to Link binary with libraries in the Build phases

 # TO DO